-The orthopedic surgeons on the medical staff at Baylor Regional Medical Center at Plano use advanced joint replacement techniques, materials and prostheses, and have a long track record of good results.
+The orthopedic surgeons on the medical staff at Baylor Scott & White Medical Center - Plano use advanced joint replacement techniques, materials and prostheses, and have a long track record of good results.
 A total joint replacement can provide many years of improved functioning.
 In patients 55 and older who have had a total knee replacement, 93 percent still have good function 20 years later; for total hip replacements, 95 percent are still functioning well after 20 years.

-Baylor Regional Medical Center at Plano is proud to announce that we have earned The Joint Commission’s Gold Seal of Approval™ for our Hip and Knee Replacement Programs.
+Baylor Scott & White Medical Center - Plano is proud to announce that we have earned The Joint Commission’s Gold Seal of Approval™ for our Hip and Knee Replacement Programs.
 This certification was achieved by demonstrating compliance with The Joint Commission’s national standards for health care quality and safety in disease-specific care.
 The certification award recognizes Plano’s dedication to continuous compliance with The Joint Commission’s state-of-the-art standards and high quality programs.

 Learn more about our joint program.